igsr/gca_1000genomes_website/data.md

 #Using data from IGSR

-The IGSR provides open data to support the community's research efforts.
+IGSR provides open data to support the community's research efforts.
 You can see our terms of use in our [data disclaimer](/IGSR_disclaimer).

 #Available data